While buprenorphine can help some people kick an addiction, it can become the source of a new addiction for others.

 - Zubsolv (a sublingual drug that also contains naloxone)

-- Sublocade, a monthly injectable for adults who have already begun transmucosal treatment (treatment administered through mucus membranes in the mouth or nasal passages)
+- Sublocade a monthly injectable for adults who have already begun transmucosal treatment (treatment administered through mucus membranes in the mouth or nasal passages)

-Because it can help temper some of the discomfort a recovering opioid addict might feel, buprenorphine can be a valuable tool in helping overcome dependency.
+Because it can help temper some of the discomforts a recovering opioid addict might feel, buprenorphine can be a valuable tool in helping overcome dependency.
 Because it is an opioid, however, buprenorphine can be addictive.

 Drug Enforcement Administration